TREASURIES-30-year bonds rise as traders bet on Fed plan

 After the seven-year debt sale, a fresh wave of curve- flattener trades emerged, pushing 30-year bonds up 1 point in price and short-dated Treasuries prices down to session lows.

-Benchmark 10-year notes US10YT=RR ended down 2/32 in price for a yield of 1.99 percent, up 1 basis point for the day.
-They closed above their session lows tied to less dismal data on jobless claims and economic growth.
+Benchmark 10-year Treasury notes US10YT=RR rose 5/32 in price for a yield of 1.96 percent, down 3 basis points for the day.
+They erased their earlier losses tied to less dismal data on jobless claims and economic growth.
 [ID:nS1E78S0BT]

-Other Treasuries prices also ended lower with the two-year note's yield US2YT=RR at 0.26 percent.

-For the three major U.S. stock indexes .DJI .SPX .IXIC, it was a mixed finish to a volatile day.
-The Dow Jones industrial average ended the session up 1.3 percent and the Standard & Poor's 500 closed up 0.8 percent, but the Nasdaq composite finished down 0.4 percent lower. [.N] (Additional reporting by Karen Brettell; Editing by Jan Paschal)
+The three major U.S. stick indexes .DJI .SPX .IXIC were mixed.
+The Standard & Poor's 500 closed up 0.8 percent, but the Nasdaq composite finished 0.4 percent lower. [.N] (Additional reporting by Karen Brettell; Editing by James Dalgleish)

 Feb 7 Highlights of the day for U.S. President Donald Trump's administration on Tuesday: